drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

 ## Next steps

-### Try more query combinations**
+### Try more query combinations

-After doing this tutorial using curl, try more query combinations to further explore the API, for example:
+Try more query combinations with curl to explore the API.
+Examples follow:

 **Find top-ranked albums, with a ranking 1-3, from the 1990&nbsp;s:**